stratpoint-daniel-eullo/kafka-training/docs/training/index.md

 # Training Curriculum

 Welcome to the 8-day Apache Kafka training curriculum.
-This comprehensive program takes you from Kafka fundamentals to production-ready implementations using Spring Boot and containers.
+This comprehensive program takes you from Kafka fundamentals to production-ready implementations using platform-agnostic patterns and container-first workflows.

+!!! note "Data Engineer Focused"
+    This curriculum emphasizes **pure Kafka APIs** and CLI-based workflows.
+While Spring Boot examples are available, the primary focus is on transferable Kafka knowledge that works with any platform.

 ## Training Structure